sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.3 Check platform temperature

 #### Steps
- * Use command `show platform temperature` to get platform temperature
+ * Use command on Switch: `show platform temperature` to get platform temperature

 #### Verify in
  * Switch